 Use the Server Environment Setup screen to start and stop a site.
-(If you want to use a command, refer to the section about cjcpw in <Command Reference> (Japanese only).)
+(If you want to use a command, check the details in <Command Reference>Section 4.2, "cjcpw (Starting, Monitoring, or Stopping a Daemon Process)".)

 1. Select [Start(cjcpw)] from the shortcut menu of the site you want to start from the Server Environment Setup screen.